forestgrape/coronavirus/index.md

 #### data specifications

 For data analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
-The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world.
+The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world and a worldwide agreement on annotations and publishing of country/region specific specifications would make the data at least partially comparable.

-E.g. In Switzerland the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group.
+E.g. In Switzerland the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group as of 17.4.20.
 This is hard to find on the official page from the BAG (Swiss Health Department, bag.admin.ch in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
 On official statistics on the same domain, there is no note about this testing scheme.
 The data are analysable (since generally consistent) and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.
+Remark: As of 1.5.20 more people are allowed to test.

-> Subjective Remark: While not perfect, the government and the bag do overall a good job.
+> Subjective Remark: While not perfect, the government and the BAG do overall a good job.
 What I consider done right: A slow down of life to have people focus on the important things among those health.
-A temporary slow down of spread to buy some time.
+A temporary slow down of spread to buy some time for preparation, experience gain and research.
 Personally I liked (and helped me doing this page) that there was no stay at home order.
-That childern were and are allowed to go outside is important too - the longer Covid-19 spread patterns could be analyzed the more evidence was (and is) there that the virus spreads mainly indoors.
-A gradual reopening makes sense.
+Allowing people and especially childern to go outside is important.
+The longer Covid-19 spread patterns can be analyzed the more evidence is there is, that the virus spreads mainly in dry indoor enviroments.
+A gradual reopening starting in April makes sense.
 Room for improvement: Masks benefits indoors and that outdoors infection risk is fare smaller should be clearer stated.
 Too rate afterthought is much easier than to be there in charge with few proven and sure knowlegde.
 In that view, there was a difficult choice and no right or wrong.
 Most countries found their path according to their situation.
 But I think now it is time to ease lockdowns step by step, especially in areas where there are not many severe Covid-19 cases.
 However around the world it remains important to support public health and keeping some slow down can be part of that.
 Right or Wrong and Perfection anyways are often a matter of viewpoint and angle.